 Offering a reward at the end of the hike is also a good idea, particularly if it has been a challenging hike.
 It might be an ice-cream, a cold drink or a swim at the beach – something the kids can look forward to at the end of the hike.

-With the right planning, hiking with kids can be a rewarding experience for the whole family.
+With the right planning, we think hiking with kids can be a rewarding experience for the whole family.

 Did we miss anything?
 What are your hot tips for hiking with kids?
 Leave a comment!